Fujifilm GFX 50s

 I have a full compliment of lenses to cover anything that I could be hired to shoot!
 My lens stable goes from extremely wide zooms and prime lenses to longer telephotos.
 All are XF Fujifilm lenses except for a 8mm/f2.8 Fisheye which is a Samyang lens.
 Fuji does not make a Fisheye and I wanted the effect for a shoot.
 I currently shoot with: XF 10-24/f4, XF 14/f2.8, XF 16-55/f2.8, XF 18-55/f4-5.6, XF 16/f1.4, XF 23/F1.4, XF 27/F2.8, XF35/F1.4, XF 56/f1.2, XF 50-140/f2.8, XF 80/f2.8 Macro, XF 90/F2, and XF 100-400/f4-5.6.
 I also use Fuji extension tubes for close up work, and tele converters for additional reach when using my telephoto lenses.

 After using Profoto lighting for several years, I made the switch to all Godox last year.
 Profoto is a well known brand, its a standard among many professionals.
 When I became serious about lighting, it seemed the right direction.
 I mean glowing reviews, tops among pros, and a huge price point meant it had to be good.
 I used their battery packs, and their monolights plus their battery powered monolights for 7 or so years and I can say I was never really satisfied.
 They did not live up to the hype.
 I didn’t get the shot to shot color consistency nor the consistent operations.
-The build wasn’t as robust because my lights broke easily in a fall as any other.
-Plus parts and repair were expensive.
-Proforo supported the big brand names with radio triggers but not smaller manufacturers.
+The build wasn’t very robust because my lights were as fragile as any other brand.
+And parts and repair were expensive!
+Profoto supported the big camera brand names with radio triggers but not smaller manufacturers.
 When I went with Fujifilm, Profoto offered no support (nor would they commit at the time) for my camera’s flash system but Godox did.
 In spades!
-I’m now all Godox using their V860II speed lights, the AD600M, AD600Pro, AD400Pro and AD200 pocket flashes.
+I’m now all Godox using their V1 and V860II speed lights, the AD600M, AD600Pro, AD400Pro and AD200 pocket flashes.
 A complete mix of off camera large strobes and smaller speed light like strobes offering a huge range of performance at about a third of the Profoto’s cost.
 All battery powered and cordless.
 It was a great decision and one I feel very good about.